John Brennan Says Donald Trump ‘Duped’ By North Korea, Slams His Behavior As ‘Very Abnormal’

 “It was announced today by the U.S. Treasury that additional large scale Sanctions would be added to those already existing Sanctions on North Korea.
-I have today ordered the withdrawal of those additional Sanctions,” Trump had tweeted on Friday, delving his own Treasury Department into a world of confusion after it had made the decision to slap further sanctions on North Korea just this Thursday.
+I have today ordered the withdrawal of those additional Sanctions,” Trump tweeted on Friday, pushing his own Treasury Department into a world of confusion after it had made the decision to slap further sanctions on North Korea on Thursday.

-Brennan, who works as an MSNBC national security analyst, told the network that Donald Trump was being taken for a ride by North Korea despite the president’s repeated assertion that he had made headway into his relationship with Kim Jong Un.
+Brennan, who works as an MSNBC national security analyst, told the network that Donald Trump was being taken for a ride by North Korea, despite the president’s repeated assertion that he had made headway into his relationship with Kim Jong Un.
 The former CIA director argued that putting sanctions on the Asian nation had been a collaborative decision undertaken by a host of U.S. agencies, and for the president to undo all of that with one tweet spoke of his “mindless” ignorance.

 “I think he’s been duped over the last two years when it comes to North Korea,” Brennan said, pointing out that Kim Jong Un had no intention of denuclearizing his country, no matter what he had told Trump during his two meetings with the U.S. president.